JL-Bee/Tritron_Hardware_Provisioner/bluetooth_mesh_hardware_provisioner/README.md

 ### 2. Scan for Devices
 1. Navigate to Scanner tab
-2. Unprovisioned devices appear automatically
+2. Unprovisioned devices appear automatically in a table with copy, identify, and provision actions
 3. Click "Provision" to add device to network
 4. Provisioned nodes show configuration status